SiriDB/siridb-server/help/help_count_series.md

 	# Get number of series
 	count series

+    # Get the total number of points in the database
+    count series length

 	# Get number of series in group `group_server01`
 	count series `group_server01`

-	# Get number of series in pool 0
+	# Get number of points for series in pool 0
-	count series where pool == 0
+	count series length where pool == 0

-	# Get the total number of points in the database
+    # Get the number of series which started in the last week
-	count series length
+    count series where start > now - 1w and start <= now

-Example output:
+Example output (series):

 	{"series": 1105946}

+Example output (series length):

+    {"series_length": 77450345251}